Doctrine · The Carved Form

 • Practice: learn a boundary sentence you can say calmly, under stress.

-• Example: you refuse secrecy that conceals harm, even if it costs status.
+• Example: you refuse secrecy that conceals harm, even when it costs status.

-• Watch for: softness that enables harm or strength that becomes domination.
+• Watch for: softness that enables harm, or strength that turns into domination.

 Short form: Train yourself so you can be useful.

 Self-mastery enables clarity, service, and courage.
 Comfort is optional.
 Integrity is not.
-Discipline is not punishment; it is a tool that builds capacity.
+Discipline is not punishment.
+It is the work that builds capacity.

-• Practice: a 10-minute daily silence, without phone, without performance.
+• Practice: ten minutes of daily silence, without phone, without performance.

-• Practice: choose one skill that makes you more helpful to others.
+• Practice: choose one skill that makes you more useful to others.

-• Example: you keep promises small enough to keep, then expand them.
+• Example: keep promises small enough to keep, then expand them.

-• Watch for: discipline turned into self-punishment or burnout as virtue.
+• Watch for: discipline turned into self-punishment, or burnout worn as virtue.

-The Three Core Principles are also Principles 1-3 in the full set.
-Principles 4-12 operationalize the principles and protect them from drift.
+The Three Oaths are also Principles 1-3 in the full set.
+Principles 4-11 operationalise them and hold the line against drift.

 Short form: Tell the truth, even to yourself.